mountbuild/shinka/readme.md

 <h3 id="summary">Summary</h3>

 The xoox language, pronounced with the oo like "book" ("shoosh"), is a coding language capable of representing the foundation of information and computation.
 It is a speakable computable language.
 It is just in the prototype phases right now.
+It is written using [Hanákana](https://github.com/mountbuild/hanakana).

 <h3 id="license">License</h3>